patilgmahadev/react-api-consumer/README.md

 `npm run test`

 #Used below URL for api to fetch data from backend

 API URL > https://sheetlabs.com/IND/vs?category=medicine

-#Locally application run with below URL
+#Locally application will run with below URL

 React app should be running on http://localhost:8080/

 #Screenshot of pages